Deby Mitchell MA MBACP AFT

 My Psychotherapy training involved studying different systemic theories and psychodynamic ideas.
 I use collective skills, experience and expertise to work with the issues you bring.
 My approach is collaborative which means I work with you, and together we aim to find a solution which works well with your personal model.

-If you feel communication has broken down in your relationship, you or your partner is having an affair, you feel trapped and unsure how to instigate change, your personal relationship is impacting on work life or friendships, or your relationship is in jeopardy because of other influences and behaviours, then relationship Psychotherapy can help clarify thoughts and behaviours to enable positive change to happen.
+If you feel communication has broken down in your relationship, you or your partner is having an affair, you feel trapped and unsure how to instigate change, your personal relationship is impacting on work life or friendships, or your relationship is in jeopardy because of other influences such as COVID-19, then relationship Psychotherapy can help clarify thoughts and behaviours to enable positive change to happen.

 Training, qualifications & experience